Matt Wilhelm Interview

 M. Chicago- Actually Oaklawn, a suburb of Chicago.

 M. Some guys from my town- Tom, Al- just some Chicago guys.
-Hiro Koji.
-(Koji in background laughs)
+Hiro… Koji.

 M. I think it varies.
-Right now I think it's the tomahawk Just anything with a tomahawk.
+Right now I think it's the tomahawk… Just anything with a tomahawk.
 Spinning.
 Trying to keep it exciting.
-Cause flatland is pretty boring to watch and I'm a flatlander
+Cause flatland is pretty boring to watch and I'm a flatlander…

 M. Rigid